 Solution |

-Feeling of Isolation |
+Feeling of isolation |

-Assign a “buddy" from the team who will regularly engage with the newcomer, not only on work-related topics |
+Assign a "buddy" from the team who regularly engages with the newcomer on both work and non-work topics, providing a consistent social touchpoint during the integration period. |

-Information Overload |
+Information overload |

-Create a knowledge base with search functionality where new employees can find answers to common questions at their convenience |
+Create a searchable knowledge base where new employees can find answers to common questions independently, reducing the friction of not knowing who to ask or where to look. |

-Lack of Visibility of Work |
+Lack of visibility of work |

 Interesting fact